avantrec/soco-cli/README.md

 #### Single Tracks

 As with radio stations, add single tracks from local libraries and music services to your Sonos Favourites, and play them using `play_fav`.
-(Note that this can currently throw a SoCo warning with some music sources, which can be ignored.
-The issue has been reported.)

 `sonos <speaker_name> play_fav <favourite_name>`